University of Lincoln - February 2020

 This delicate and precarious emergent form proposes inclusivity in the broadest sense.

 What comes to matter in this work is mutuality.

-This ephemeral work was constructed in a large corner window space facing a busy area of the university campus.
-It is a small slice of invisible territory on the periphery of our day-to-day routines.
-The emergent form, as if escaping from the institution, twitched and flinched randomly in the wind.
-Sometimes violently.
+ShoutOut was constructed in a large corner window facing a busy area of the university campus.
+The emergent form, as if escaping from the institution, twitched and flinched randomly, sometimes violently, in the wind.

-The structure and fabric of the building and the use of balance held the work in place.
+The structure and fabric of the building held the work in a state of balance.
 At constant risk to the physical forces of gravity, compression and shear, the form’s ephemerality, precarity and unpredictability generated a sense of uncertainty which in turn, helped heighten the sense of encounter.
 By allowing the work to escape the building, contingent elements of the weather and passers-by’s behaviour also became materially integral to the work.
 Materials and elements, visible and invisible, became interconnected and equally significant to its ongoing existence.

 In creating a temporary ‘out of our control’ and ‘on-the-point-of-collapse’ event which relied on the interconnectedness and cooperation of its elements to function, I am acknowledging uncertain futures.
 On the one hand, I recognise nature’s indifference to homo sapiens.
 I am also remembering that the natural and the human are co-factors in today’s disasters.
 Life is contingent.
 The reflections in the window of the world simply passing by contribute to manifesting these thoughts.